SergeDmi/ConfocalGN/README.md

 should be isotropic, but non-isotropic images are possible provided CONF.pix and CONF.psf are scaled accordingly.

-2 - A parameter structure CONF, containing:
--- `CONF.pix` : confocall voxel size (in physical units), a 3x1 vector
--- `CONF.psf` : microscope 2-way point spread function
+2 - A parameter structure CONF, containing : `CONF.pix`, the confocal voxel size (in physical units), a 3x1 vector and `CONF.psf`, microscope 2-way point spread function.
 `conf.psf` can be
 - an image (matlab matrix or tiff file), with the same pixel size as the ground truth image
 - a 3x1 vector; containing the standard deviation of the PSF in each direction (in physical units) The PSF is then assumed then to be a 3D Gaussian built from these parameters.
 The PSF can be obtained from PSF simulating software(e.g. Huygens/Icy) or from analysis of experimental data (e.g. with Huygens/Mosaic)

-3 - The noise to imitate, either
+3 - The noise to imitate, in `sample`

-3A - A noise distribution NOISE and a signal value SIG    -- or
+3A - A noise distribution `sample.noise` and a signal value `sample.sig`    -- or

-3B - A sample image (array or image name) SAMPLE for the program to derive NOISE and SIG
+3B - A sample image (array or image name) `sample.img` for the program to derive `sample.noise` and `sample.sig`
-    ConfocalGN segments the image (using a default or user-provided segmentation function) The pixels above the threshold are considered as signal, the others as background NOISE is a 3x1 vector of the 3 first moments of the background pixel values SIG is the mean of the signal pixel values
+    ConfocalGN segments the image (using a default or user-provided segmentation function).
+    The pixels above the threshold are considered as signal, the others as background.
+`sample.noise` is a 3x1 vector of the 3 first moments of the background pixel values.
+`sample.sig` is the mean of the signal pixel values.

 Optionally, the user can also specify: